Healing With Live Montmorillonite Clay

 licking the clay as part of their everyday diet, and rolling in it to obtain relief from injuries.

-Why would animals want to lick clay?
-Many animals also eat clay,
+Why would animals want to eat dirt or clay?
+Many animals eat clay,

 which is not only an effective way of binding and excreting various